Mladen Brkić

-Mladen Brkić (Serbian Cyrillic: Младен Бркић; born October 30, 1980) is a Serbian professional footballer who plays as a striker.
+Mladen Brkić (Serbian Cyrillic: Младен Бркић; born October 30, 1980) is a Serbian former professional footballer who plays as a striker.

 Club career

 Apolonia Fier

 Brkić presented himself in Albania for the first time in the 2008–09 season where he scored 9 goals in 30 matches with Apolonia Fier.
 He improved during the next season, scoring 15 goals in 30 matches, missing out "Golden Boot" to Daniel Xhafa for 3 goals.
 In January 2010 he was also named the new team captain.

 Brkić was loaned out to Dinamo Tirana for the club's participation in the UEFA Europa League; he played in the first leg of first qualifying round against FC Lahti which ended 4–1 to the Finnish side.

 Skënderbeu Korçë

 On 14 August 2010, Brkić was signed by Skënderbeu Korçë on a one-year contract worth €50,000.
 He scored in a friendly just four days later against Pogradeci.
 Brkić scored his first Albanian Superliga hat-trick on 24 October 2010 in a 5–1 home win over Kastrioti Krujë in the matchday 8.
 The feat was followed by braces against Dinamo Tirana and Besa Kavajë which brought the striker tally to 7 goals.
 He finished the first part of the season as Skënderbeu to scorer with 8 goals in 16 appearances, in addition 1 goal in 1 cup appearance before leaving in January.